TheWidlarzGroup/react-native-video/README.md

 <details>
   <summary>iOS</summary>

-Run `react-native link` to link the react-native-video library.
+Run `react-native link react-native-video` to link the react-native-video library.

 If you would like to allow other apps to play music over your video component, add: